bilgincoskun/brogue-android-port/README.md

 ### Virtual Keyboard

-Except corners left of the screen is reserved for opening virtual keyboard.
+Except corners left edge of the screen is reserved for opening virtual keyboard.

 # Saves,Recordings and Highscore